aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 The following code example demonstrates how to use control characters.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-UseControlCharacters-1.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-UseControlCharacters-UseControlCharacters.java" >}}

 ## Binding Content Control to Custom XML Parts

 You can bind content controls with XML data (*custom XML part*) in Word documents.
 The following code example shows how to bind content control to custom XML parts.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-structureddocumenttag-BindSDTtoCustomXmlPart.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-BindingContentControlwithXML-BindingContentControlwithXML.java" >}}

 ## Clear Contents of a Content Control